Kralupy nad Vltavou

 Kralupy nad Vltavou (/cs/; Kralup an der Moldau) is a town in Mělník District in the Central Bohemian Region of the Czech Republic.
 It has about 19,000 inhabitants.
-It is known as a traffic hub and industrial agglomeration.
+It is located on the Vltava River and is known as a traffic hub and industrial agglomeration.

+For centuries Kralupy nad Vltavou was an agricultural village, which grew thanks to industrialisation in the 19th century.
+The main landmark of the town is the Church of the Assumption of the Virgin Mary and Saint Wenceslaus, built in the neo-Gothic style.

 Administrative division

 Kralupy nad Vltavou consists of five municipal parts (in brackets population according to the 2021 census):